 The Dream of Pope Innocent III

 It was the year 1209 and Pope Innocent III was sitting in the chair of Peter as supreme pontiff of the Catholic Church.
-St. Francis and his men had travelled to Rome in order to seek papal approval, but the pope wasn't really interested in the Franciscans.
-He had been having problems with a group of men called the Waldensians, who, amongst other things, weren't willing to accept the local bishop's authority over the content of their preaching, and like Francis, they preached a very radical poverty.
-Because of this, the Pope was quite hesitant in matters concerning Francis and his men.
+St. Francis and his brothers had travelled to Rome in order to seek papal approval, but the pope wasn't really interested in these men.
+He had been having problems with the Waldensians and other similar sects who, amongst other things, weren't willing to accept the local bishop's authority over the content of their preaching, and who like Francis, preached a very radical poverty.
+Because of this, the Pope was quite hesitant in matters concerning Francis and his followers.

 One night, not much later, the Pope received a message via a surprising medium.
 The Lord granted him a dream.
 In this dream, he saw the Basilica of St. John Lateran, the cathedral church of the Diocese of Rome – and it was falling over, collapsing on itself.
 But a small man in plain peasant's clothing came up and stood in the breach: it was Francis, the young leader of the strange new group that he had recently met.
 The man took the weight of the church and held it up with his shoulder.
 The church was straightened and was set solidly on the ground.
 It had been saved.

 It was because of this very dream that Pope Innocent III, about a year after meeting with Francis and his men, officially recognized the new Order of Friars Minor or, as they became known, the Franciscans.
 We have no idea what the Pope's dream life was like, but it is certain that when he had this dream, he recognized it as a clear message given to him by God.
 There was a certain weight to this dream that could not be denied and even to this day, when we hear about the dream, we can discern the work of the Holy Spirit in and through this heavenly message.
 The Lord had made his intentions clear through this night vision.